 In a previous post, I talked about how to use Facebook in your company.
 If you missed that, you can check it out here.

-At the convention I was able to sit down and talk with lots of window cleaning companies.
-At one point while I was at dinner, I was talking to a company that wanted to increase their presence in the residential market.
+At the convention, I was able to sit down and talk with a lot of window cleaning companies.
+At one point, while I was at dinner, I was talking to a company that wanted to increase their presence in the residential market.
 I asked if they were using social media in their marketing mix.
 Since they’d been focusing on commercial cleaning, it was never something that they had considered.

-It is common when I talk about social media for people to think that it is basically just a time waster.
+It is common when I talk about social media for people to think that it is just a time-waster.
 Doubtless, many hours are wasted by employees and students who should be doing other things.
 However, I think that there is value in social media for marketing, especially for residential cleaners.

 Even if you don’t intend to do much with social media, it’s a good idea to sign up so that you can reserve your name.
-If you decide to start using social media in the future, you may regret not acting earlier when someone else already has your name.
+If you decide to start using social media in the future, you may regret not acting earlier when someone else is already using your name.

 One parting piece of advice: keep your business and personal Twitter strictly separate.
 If someone follows your company on Twitter, they don’t want to hear about your personal life.
 They will unfollow you right away.